Ju-On/Offensive-Security/Butler.md

 proceed to create and drop a new reverse shell for win10, a misconfiguration seems to allow us to implant malicious files which will then be executed with administration rights once service is restarted.

+Navigate to target location that presents this vulnerability:

+    c:\Program Files (x86)\Wise>

+Create windows reverse shell TCP via MSFVENOM

+Prepare reverse shell suitable on attacker machine and have it dropped in file location using certutil.

 ### RED TEAM - Jenkins exploitation study: https://blog.orange.tw/posts/2019-01-hacking-jenkins-part-1-play-with-dynamic-routing/